-The Synthetic Futures model maps the price risk factor of a traded futures product to a synthetic time series constructed from the traded prices of similar tenor futures in history.
+Small plans to launch new futures products linked to Light Sweet Crude Oil (WTI) ("Crude Oil Futures").
+OCC proposes to extend the use of its Synthetic Futures Model to these Small Crude Oil Futures.
+The Synthetic Futures Model maps the price risk factor of a traded futures product to a synthetic time series constructed from the traded prices of similar tenor futures in history.
 This allows the model to capture differences in volatility of futures across the term structure.
-Such differences in volatility are exhibited for futures products whose underlying deliverable is linked to a different tenor of a market observable risk factor such as interest rates or volatility.
-The initial Small Treasury Yield Futures will be based on the underlying yield of the on-the-run 10 year U.S. Treasury notes and hence the volatility of the future will depend on the volatility of the forward value of the on-the-run treasury yield at future expiry.
-As a result, OCC believes that the Synthetic Futures
+Such differences in volatility are exhibited for futures products whose underlying deliverable is linked to a different tenor of a market observable risk factor such as interest rates, volatility or commodity prices such as crude oil.
+As a result, OCC believes that the Synthetic Futures Model would provide more appropriate margin coverage for Small Crude Oil Futures than other models in OCC's inventory.12